Tourism in Mauricie: Tourist Circuits

 Two main tours are highlighted in Mauricie.
-The first being Chemin du Roi (King's Road), aka the road 138, connects the cities of Québec and Montreal along the Shore North of the river St. Lawrence River on the first paved road in Canada.
+The first being Chemin du Roi (King's Road), aka the road 138, connects the cities of Québec and Montreal along the Shore North of the St. Lawrence River on the first paved road in Canada.
 As for the Route des Rivières, it highlights hydrography, mainly the Saint-Maurice River, the region offers many attractions along the way.

 Agritourism

-In Mauricie, there are slightly more than 100 companies offering diversified farm services: farms, maple, food, breweries, gardens, horticultural, tours, u-pick, etc. These are places where you would get a variety of local products and where you can observe several types of animals such as goats, bison, wild boar and deer.
-Some food companies offer local produce Mauritius, such as cheeses, drinks and meats.
+Mauricie, has more than 100 companies offering diversified farm services: farms, maple, food, breweries, gardens, horticultural, tours, etc. These businesses offer a variety of local products and offer observation of several types of animals such as goats, bison, wild boar and deer.
+Some food companies offer local produce, such as cheeses, drinks, and meats.
 Examples of these companies: